The Cheeky Monkey Media Blog

 Although your open rate is good statistically speaking, you still need to go back to the drawing board and consider looking into the subject line itself and the content:

 Maybe your subject line is good, in that while it doesn’t match the content, it promises to deliver what you said you would deliver when people signed up for the email.
-Fix your content, make it fit your subject line.
+Fix your content, and make it fit your subject line.
 Come on people.

 Getting into someone’s inbox is like being invited to their home for dinner.
 If they ask you to take your shoes off, you respectfully do so.
 It’s the same with email marketing, so before we begin I’d simply like to remind you to be on your best behavior at all times and remember…you’re in their house.